 The two parameters that will be discussed in this section are anyone-can-connect and anyone-can-mine, which are permission parameters.
 These parameters control if any node can connect to the blockchain and if any node can mine a block.
 Parameter anyone-can-connect is set to true, so any person can see what is going on in the blockchain and increase the trust of a person.
 The second parameter, anyone-can-mine, is set to false.
-This is done so only government nodes can mine a block, which ensures that a monopoly attack is not possible.
+This is done so only government nodes can mine a block.
+This ensures that a majority attack is not possible because only nodes with permissions, which are run by a trusted party, can generate new blocks.